22 Great Real Estate Logos in 2026 From High-Performing Agents, Teams, & Companies

 2. Carolwood Estates

-Carolwood Estates is a boutique brokerage based in Beverly Hills and founded upon an organic collaboration of highly successful real estate professionals.
+Carolwood Estates is a boutique brokerage based in Beverly Hills, founded through a collaboration of highly successful real estate professionals.

 Why this logo works